Computation of Standardized Residuals for MARSS Models: Overview

+based on the distribution of $\VV_t$ in Equation \ref{eq:residsMARSS}. $\var_{XY_t}$ indicates that the integration is over the joint unconditional distribution of $\XX_t$ and $\YY_t$.

-Once we have data, $\RR_t$ is not the variance of our model residuals because our residuals are now conditioned on a set of observed data.
+Once we have data, $\RR_t$ is not the variance-covariance matrix of our model residuals because our residuals are now conditioned\footnote{`conditioned' means that the probability distribution of the residual has changed.
+The distribution is now the distribution given that $\YY=\yy$, say.
+Expectations and variances $\var[ ]$ are integrals over the value that a random variable might take multiplied by the probability of that value.
+When presenting an `expectation', the probability distribution is normally implicit but for derivations involving conditional expectations, it is important to be explicit about the distribution that is being integrated over.} on a set of observed data.
 There are two types of conditional model residuals used in MARSS analyses: innovations and smoothations.
 Innovations are the model residuals at time $t$ using the expected value of $\XX_t$ conditioned on the data from 1 to $t-1$.
-Smoothations are the model residuals using the expected value of $\xx_t$ conditioned on all the data, $t=1$ to $T$.
+Smoothations are the model residuals using the expected value of $\XX_t$ conditioned on all the data, $t=1$ to $T$.
 Smoothations are used in computing standardized residuals for outlier and structural break detection \citep{Harveyetal1998, deJongPenzer1998, CommandeurKoopman2007}.